Recruiting In eCommerce Marketing

 “But, gradually, the technology became more stable and started to advance.
 New security measures made buying onlie safer and sales figures started to show an upward curve.
 We were still a long way from the dissected ands deeply skill focussed market we see today, but things were moving”.

-“Nowadays, we see vacancies such as category management jobs as opposed to the straight online marketing jobs we used to see in those early days.
+“Nowadays, we see vacancies such as growth hacker jobs as opposed to the straight online marketing jobs we used to see in those early days.
 The job functions break down into deep skill sets such as growth hacking, CRM, Online Trading and the various facets of eCommerce and Product Management”.

 “It is a wonderfully interesting and complex market place and what we both like is that it is constantly moving forward at a pace.
 The level of change and advancement is almost crazy.
 But that is good if it makes it easier and safer for people to buy via eCommerce mechanisms”.